MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-azure.md

 To successfully follow this tutorial, you will need the following:

 1. Microsoft Azure subscription
-2. UWP app package - The app package that you will distribute
+2. Windows 10 app package - The app package that you will distribute

 Optional: [Starter Project](https://github.com/AppInstaller/MySampleWebApp) on GitHub.
 This is helpful if you don't an app package or web page to work with, but would still like to learn how to use this feature.